StatisKit/FPD17/README.rst

 * Jean Peyhardi,
 * Jean-Baptiste Durand.

-This `article <https://arxiv.org/abs/1802.02074>`_ has been submitted to the "arXiv" e-print service.
+This article has been pre-published in the `arXiv <https://arxiv.org/abs/1802.02074>`_ e-print service.
 Here is the the citation formated as the bibtex standard.

 .. code-block:: bibtex